lagrangedao/community/Mars-Testnet/Lagrange-Mars-Testnet-Campaign.md

 ) with the required details, including

   - Link to your Space
-  - Link to your tweet you shared
+  - Link to the tweet you shared

 **How to be eligible:**